paulocoutinhox/gcc-from-scratch/README.md

-# Docker image to compile GCC from scratch
+# Compile GCC from scratch

 It compile the GCC and G++ from scratch.
 It is nice to test different compilation modes for tests purposes.